 Nostalgia has the power to take us someplace warmer.
 But can reality ever compete with the past?

-It takes Saturn approximately 29.5 years to loop the sun and return to the exact position it occupied in our solar system the day you were born.
-And apparently it doesn’t roll up after all those years empty handed.
+It takes Saturn approximately 29.5 years to loop the sun and return to the position it occupied on the day you were born.
 It arrives with a juggernaut of baggage – yours.

 Hello darkness.
 Contributing Editor Anna Harrison explores that ill-defined and oft misunderstood species of relationship: friendship.